Hard Asset Reserve

 US-domestic operations

+Available on client request.
 Fully allocated and segregated; all metals fully insured.
-Competitive rate at a negotiated wholesale tier.

 §03Included with every qualified engagement

-The brief is the deliverable.
-It is included.
+The strategy is written.
+The implementation is included.

-The reviewed eight-section Strategy Brief and the end-to-end implementation that follows are HAR’s signature deliverable.
+The reviewed Strategy Brief and the end-to-end implementation that follows are the Office’s signature deliverable.
 They are not separately billed.
-They are how the Office earns the engagement and how the client receives a written, structured answer to a question that most operators reduce to a sales-floor pitch.
+They are how the Office earns the engagement and how the client receives a written, structured answer to a question too often reduced to a sales-floor pitch.

-• Reviewed eight-section Physical Reserve Strategy Brief, written and reviewed by a founding partner
+• Reviewed Physical Reserve Strategy Brief, written and reviewed by a founding partner

 • Metal sourced in your name through direct counterparty relationships with the top-tier Swiss refiners (Argor-Heraeus, MKS PAMP, Valcambi)

-• Allocated and segregated custody coordination at the Utah-based Precious Metals Vault, Brinks, or IDS
+• Allocated and segregated custody coordination at the Utah-based Precious Metals Vault, IDS, or Brinks

 • Titling coordination with your attorney